 “Oh Doctor who will save your soul” Seriously?
 SERIOUSLY!

-Thing is its not just even when compared to the older Doctors that 12 seems like a hypocrite.
 In his second story he tells a Dalek that is dying and asking for help to die all he likes.
-He is happy to kill the monsters in Flatline.
+He is also happy to kill the monsters in Flatline too.
 So again why is it in an issue for him at all to vaporize Missy?
 Particularly after she has (to the best of his knowledge) butchered his two friends Osgood and Kate in front of him!

 Ultimately this inconsistent morality is what makes the New Who Doctor more unlikable to me than the Classic era Doctor.